cfebs/ansibles/README.md

 ## Roles

+- `arch-common`: sets up arch linux across different host types, should be runnable right after the chroot step into a new install
+    - Set `hostname_init` in playbook file for the host.
 - `dots`: links dot files
 - `pacman`: installs common base pkgs
 - `arch-i3-desktop`: installs an i3 "desktop environment"